×

 The Evaporative Emission Control (EVAP) system is installed in a car in order to keep fuel vapors from escaping into the air.
 This is made possible by absorbing these vapors and storing them in charcoal pellets inside the charcoal canister installed within the car.

 Two control valves help in this process.
-One is a Vent Control Valve which controls the flow of vapors using the Engine Control Module (ECM) of the car.
+One is a Vent Control Valve which controls the flow of vapors using the ECM of the car.
 The ECM opens the vent control valve, which lets air into the charcoal canister, where it’s burned together with any remaining gas fumes before the air enters the engine.
 In addition, A purge volume control valve regulates the rate at which gas vapors escape from the charcoal canister and enter the engine’s air intake.

 The vent control valve is open during normal engine operation.
-The purge volume control valve is active when the engine control module (ECM) is ready to burn off the accumulated fuel vapors.
+The purge volume control valve is active when the ECM is ready to burn off the accumulated fuel vapors.
 Overall, this helps the car to emit less.

 The ECM performs a leak test to check that the evaporative emission control system is operational.
 This is by shutting the vent control valve and the purge valve during the leak test to seal the evaporative system.
 The ECM detects an evaporative emission control leak if the EVAP system fails to maintain pressure.
 This leads to the P0442 code indication.